Italian

 • Durante la riunione, spesso divaga dal tema principale. — During the meeting, he often digresses from the main topic.

-• Cerca di non divagare quando fai la tua presentazione. — Try not to digress when you are giving your presentation.
+• Cerca di non divagare quando fai la tua presentazione. — Try not to digress when you give your presentation.

 verb